Squeezing Out Value: Best Juicer Buying Guide and Our Top Picks

 How to Select a Juicer

-You must answer these three question in order to select a juicer.
+You must answer these three question in order to select one.

 What do you need out of a juicer?
 Are you a hardcore dietitian looking to maximize nutrient intake?
 Do you just want some fresh OJ in the morning?
 There are juicers for all walks of life.
 If you are a casual juicer, getting a citrus juicer may be the best one.
 Cheap and easy to use, they will easily get you what you are after.
 If you want to experiment with vegetables juices and non-traditional juicing then you may want to upgrade.
 This will mean spending a bit more money, but it will be worth it in the end.